Updated, June 26 11 p.m.: With 1883 of 1951 precincts completely reporting, YES votes are at 56.71 percent. The Associated Press has called it.

 Medical cannabis proponents also aren’t presenting the state’s new medical regime as a massive boon for state coffers or the industry.
 Medical marijuana has generally proved to be a smaller moneymaker for both business and states that tax it, although those businesses are usually first in line if states move toward recreational marijuana.

 Although the legislature may make changes, the ballot initiative calls for medical cards to be issued for $100 for applicants and $20 for those who receive health coverage through Medicare or Medicaid.
 Grower and dispensary licenses would go for $2,500 — with no explicit cap yet placed on the number of business that could get involved.
 A 7 percent excise tax would be levied on all sales in addition to the state’s sales tax.
 While those dollars would go first to the state Department of Health, 75 percent of any surplus funds would go toward education and 25 percent toward drug and alcohol rehabilitation programs.
 Organizers also want to make sure Oklahomans benefit: applications for grower or dispensary licenses must show proof of state residency.

 Only Washington would have a higher tax on medical cannabis if the sales tax stays in place, as sales tax averages 8.9 percent in the state, according to Oklahoma Watch, a state investigative news site.
 Proponents have estimated that the new law would raise between $10 million and $30 million above regulatory costs.

 A study from the D.C.-based think tank Tax Foundation found that medical use programs in Colorado and Washington grew slowly in their early years and collected more later on.
-But the foundation cautioned that Washington’s high taxes likely contributed to a robust black market.
+But the foundation cautioned that Washington’s high taxes likely contributed to a robust illicit market.